Aveek-Saha/blog/content/post/getting-started-with-vuejs-and-the-github-api.md

 So now if we enter a valid ```username``` and ```repository``` and click Submit, the response will be stored in `releases`.
 Now we need a way to display the information that we got.
 Since `releases` is an array, we'll use `v-for` to iteratively display one card for each release.

 For this, we're going to create a new component called `Card`, and we'll pass data from the `Data` component via **props** (Properties).
-This means that whatever value we pass to a prop from parent can be read by the child component and becomes a property of that component.
+This means that whatever value we pass to a prop from the parent can be read by the child component and becomes a property of that component.

 Add the following lines to `Data.vue`